Storm or Hail Damage? Get a Free Inspection — Insurance Claim Assistance Included

 $2,000 – $8,000+

-When storm damage is widespread across a large section of the roof, re-roofing that section is more cost-effective than patching individually.
-Insurance typically covers this if the replacement is caused by a covered storm event.
+When storm damage is widespread, re-roofing that section is more cost-effective than patching individually.
+Insurance typically covers this when the replacement is caused by a covered storm event.
+See our roof installation guide for material costs.

 Types of Storm Roof Damage